"Men on an endless journey, with no heroes or villains, no monsters or gods.

 A satyr is a drunken, lustful woodland spirit, half human, half goat - think Narnian faun with a leer and a prominent phallus.
 There are no satyrs in The Satyricon but much of the story is driven by sex - sex between men, sex between men and women, sex sought, sex offered, sex denied, sex imposed and the frustration of impotence.

-To modern eyes the frequent sexual activity in The Satyricon is both familiar and foreign - we know what is going on, but it sometimes takes place in situations that today would not be tolerated.
+To modern eyes the frequent sexual activity in The Satyricon is both familiar and foreign - we know what is going on, but it sometimes takes place in situations and between individuals that today would not be acceptable.
 Our biggest challenge in adapting Petronius' work is presenting these scenes in a way that combines both the first and twenty-first century points of view.

 * No, you won't find that word in a dictionary, but we think you should.